Your help is needed!

 We count on volunteers to minimise administration costs and ensure that more of the fundraising dollar goes directly towards our primary mission of providing medical care to those who need it the most.
 From helping out at fundraising events, to providing professional services free of charge, to hand packing the mail, our volunteers help us keep costs down and productivity up.

 Want to find out more?
 Register your interest to offer some of your time and skills to LCI?
-Fill the Volunteer Interest Form with valid contact details and a member of Lions Cancer Institute Inc. will contact you soon.
+Fill the Screening Team Member Details Form with valid contact details and a member of Lions Cancer Institute Inc. will contact you soon.